andrew/ultimate-awesome/README.md

 - [awesome-grok](https://github.com/milisp/awesome-grok) - A curated list of resources for Grok, the AI developed by xAI.
 - [awesome-android-resources](https://github.com/miraclewong/awesome-android-resources) - Awesome-Android-Resources——学习Android之路上总结的优秀的Android的书籍、博文、Demo、动画和开源项目等资源.
 - [awesome-smart-contract-development](https://github.com/naszam/awesome-smart-contract-development) - :dark_sunglasses: A curated list of awesome resources for ethereum smart contract development.
+- [Awesome-AI-Scientists](https://github.com/natnew/Awesome-AI-Scientists) - A curated collection of resources for building “AI Scientist” systems: AI that assists scientific discovery through literature intelligence, hypothesis generation, experiment planning, tool-use, evaluation, and scientific communication. 🌟 Star if you like it!.
 - [awesome-vision-language-navigation](https://github.com/nineeeeeem/awesome-vision-language-navigation) - Awesome VLN paper list.
 - [awesome-webrtc](https://github.com/ninjasort/awesome-webrtc) - A curated list of awesome WebRTC modules and resources.
 - [awesome-academic-skills](https://github.com/o0000-code/awesome-academic-skills) - An index of Claude and agent skills for academic work, from literature search to peer review.
 Organized by where each skill fits in the research lifecycle; each entry notes its license and what it runs.
 CC0.
 - [awesome-nollm](https://github.com/oagoulart/awesome-nollm) - Awesome list of software not using LLMs or similar features.
+- [awesome-animal-care](https://github.com/omkar-foss/awesome-animal-care) - List of curated, practical information resources to care for dogs, cats, fishes, horses, parrots and others.
 - [awesome-pyve](https://github.com/pyve/awesome-pyve) - Recursos compartidos vía la comunidad de Python Venezuela.
 - [awesome-korean-developer-groups](https://github.com/ragingwind/awesome-korean-developer-groups) - Korea Developers Groups.
 - [awesome-raiden](https://github.com/raiden-network/awesome-raiden) - A curated list of resources, links, projects, tools and hacks on, for and around Raiden! .